StanfordVL/OmniGibson/docs/projects.md

 - Hirose, Noriaki, et al. [Deep Visual MPC-Policy Learning for Navigation.](https://arxiv.org/pdf/1903.02749.pdf) arXiv preprint arXiv:1903.02749 (2019).
 IROS 2019.

-If you use Gibson, iGibson or their assets, please consider citing the following papers for iGibson, the Interactive Gibson Environment:
+If you use Gibson, OmniGibson or their assets, please consider citing the following papers for OmniGibson, the Interactive Gibson Environment:

 ```
-@article{shenigibson,
+@article{shenomnigibson,
-  title={iGibson, a Simulation Environment for Interactive Tasks in Large Realistic Scenes},
+  title={OmniGibson, a Simulation Environment for Interactive Tasks in Large Realistic Scenes},
   author={Shen*, Bokui and Xia*, Fei and Li*, Chengshu and Mart{\'i}n-Mart{\'i}n*, Roberto and Fan, Linxi and Wang, Guanzhi and Buch, Shyamal and D’Arpino, Claudia and Srivastava, Sanjana and Tchapmi, Lyne P and  Vainio, Kent and Fei-Fei, Li and Savarese, Silvio},
   journal={arXiv preprint arXiv:2012.02924},
   year={2020}